 - Pick the API resource you want to pull data from

-- Configure the necessary parameters, method, and URL to make your first request (Either with curl or Postman)
+- Configure the necessary parameters, method, and URL to make your first request (e.g. with curl or Postman)

 curl --request GET \ --url 'https://api.7shifts.com/v2/company/company_id/locations?limit=100' \ --header 'accept: application/json'

-How Do You Maintain A Custom 7shifts ETL Pipeline?
+How Do You Maintain a Custom 7shifts to Snowflake ETL Pipeline?

 Making a call to the 7shifts API is just the beginning of maintaining a complete custom ETL pipeline.